Sunny Nash

 Author-Journalist

-Nash’s book is based on her columns of a combined 16 years with the Hearst Newspaper, The Houston Chronicle, and the Knight-Ridder Newspaper, The Eagle, in which she chronicled her Candy Hill childhood in Bryan, Texas, within eyeshot of the defunct Allen Academy Boys Military Prep School, currently a Federal Prison Camp (for women).
+Sunny Nash, an award-winning journalist, based her book ion Nash’s syndicated columns of a combined 16 years with Hearst Newspaper, The Houston Chronicle, in which she chronicled her Candy Hill childhood in Bryan, Texas, within eyeshot of the defunct Allen Academy Boys Military Prep School.
 The Historic Nash Home was demolished after Nash moved out of state many years ago.
+Bigmama Didn't Shop At Woolworth's was selected by the Association of University Presses as a Book for Understanding U.S. Race Relations and also recommended by Miami-Dade Public Library System for Native American Collections.

 Bigmama Didn't Shop At Woolworth's